|

 in natural history led him to name and describe several species of

-Holboell, also a botanist and Curator of the Botanic Garden in Copenhagen
+Holboell, also a botanist and Curator of the Botanic Garden in Copenhagen.

-- holcifor'mis: like Holcus, a Greek name for a type of grain
+holcifor'mis: like Holcus, a Greek name for a type of grain.

-- Hol'cus: from the Greek holkos, an ancient name for some kind
+Hol'cus: from the Greek holkos, an ancient name for some kind

-- Hollister'ia: after (Col.) William Welles Hollister (1818-1886),
+Hollister'ia: named for (Col.) William Welles Hollister (1818-1886),

 California rancher and entrepreneur.
-He came to California from Ohio
+He

 in 1853-1854 as the leader of a 2000-mile-long sheep drive accompanied